esomaia044-star/esomaia044-star/README.md

 <h1>👋 Hey!
 I'm a Computer Science Student</h1>

 <p>
 Welcome to my GitHub profile 🚀
-I'm a <b>2nd year Computer Science student</b> at Faculty of Computers and Information.
+I'm a <b>2nd year Computer Science student</b> at Faculty of Computers and Information, interested in DevOps and Cybersecurity.
-I enjoy programming, problem solving, and exploring computer graphics.
 </p>

 <h3>📚 What I'm currently studying</h3>